kiritigowda/help/README.md

 ### amdovx
 This folder contains the scripts required to setup, build, and profile AMDOVX Neural Network Extension Library

+### imageDataBaseCreator
+This folder contains the scripts required to image data base to run inference using AMDOVX Neural Network Extension Library

 ### python
 This folder contains generic help scripts